nonomal/teleport/rfd/0127-encrypted-session-recordings.md

   rpc CompleteUpload(CompleteUploadRequest) returns (CompleteUploadResponse);
 }

-// RotateRecordingEncryptionKeyRequest
+// RotateKeyRequest
-message RotateRecordingEncryptionKeyRequest {}
+message RotateKeyRequest {}

-// RotateRecordingEncryptionKeyResponse
+// RotateKeyResponse
-message RotateRecordingEncryptionKeyResponse {}
+message RotateKeyResponse {}

 // GetRotationStateRequest
 message GetRotationStateRequest {}

-// AgeEncryptionKeyWithState reports the KeyState for a given public key. message AgeEncryptionKeyWithState {
-  // PublicKey is PEM encoded RSA4096 public key associated with the KeyState. bytes public_key = 1;
-  // KeyState is the state PublicKey is currently in. teleport.recordingencryption.v1.KeyState key_state = 2;
-}

 // GetRotationStateResponse returns whether or not a key rotation is in
 // progress.